USWNT makes strong SheBelieves Cup start with 1-0 win over Germany

 But, again, putting the performance in context requires both nuance and a pinch of salt.

-Germany is in the middle of its competitive club season whereas the U.S. hadn’t played since mid-November, while the National Women’s Soccer League season ended Oct.
-9 and won’t start up again for another month and a half.
+Germany is in the middle of its competitive club season whereas the U.S. hadn’t played since mid-November, a month after the 2016 championship of the National Women’s Soccer League, which won’t start up again for another month and a half.
 Then again, the Americans had been in training camp for over a week, while the Germans only arrived stateside on Monday and were fighting jet lag.

 [ Follow FC Yahoo on social media: Twitter | Facebook | Tumblr ]

 Then there was the fact that Germany was playing under a new coach, Steffi Jones, and forging a revamped attack.
-On the other hand, Jill Ellis went with a 3-4-1-2 formation her Americans aren’t accustomed to playing.
+On the other hand, Jill Ellis went with a 3-4-1-2 formation that the Americans aren’t accustomed to playing.

 Which is all to say, you can really read as much or as little into this result as you want.

 But the performance itself, separated from the scoreline, was good for the curtain-raiser to a non-Women’s World Cup and non-Olympic year.
-After all, this team is rebuilding after the 2015 World Cup trophy and the 2016 Olympic debacle in Rio – where the U.S. posted its worst finish in any major tournament ever, a quarterfinals elimination to Sweden on penalties.
+After all, this team is rebuilding after the 2015 World Cup trophy and the 2016 Olympic debacle in Brazil – where the U.S. posted its worst finish in any major tournament ever, a quarterfinals elimination to Sweden on penalties.

-The U.S. tried to press high against their opponents – ranked second in the world, behind only the Americans themselves.
-In the first half, they did so not entirely convincingly, letting the Germans through too easily on too many occasions.
+The U.S. tried to press high against their German opponents – ranked second in the world, behind only the Americans themselves.
+In the first half, they did so not entirely convincingly, letting Germany through too easily on too many occasions.
 In the second, however, the USA wore Jones’s side down with its pressure and possession.

 Still, the game yielded very little by way of chances, for either team.